CommodoreOS/PCUAE/README.md

 If you want to go back to PCUAE Mode at any time and for some reason it don't change Modes then use the Quick Shortcut back to PCUAE Mode, its Menu+Left Triangle Button or on THEA500 Mini - Menu+B(Blue) buttons or on THEC64 Mini/THEC64/THEVIC20/THEA500 Mini keyboard - CTRL+F3.

+You can load other programs made for THEA500 Mini in PCUAE by puting them in the PCUAE folder, that where THEA500 Mini USB Drive root is and you can add games too, ahl files can by put in THEA500-Games folder in the PCUAE folder.
+If the program needs Firmaware v1.0.0 then use Carousel Version Changer to change the Carousel to the version you need, you can use CTRL+F3 on a Keyboard or Menu+Y on THEGampad to load The Carousel Version Changer.

 PCUAE Shortcut Combinations
 =======================